 - Subverted in A Bit of Fry and Laurie.
 An important media mogul (a clear Anonymous Ringer for Rupert Murdoch) is about to throw himself off a bridge when the angel appears to show him how life would be.
 It turns out that without him, everyone would live together in peace and harmony, since he wasn't able to create his media empire which would profiteer heavily on create divisions in society through glorfication of violence and spreading bigoted discourses against minorities.
 When they return to the bridge, he wants to be brought back to life because he can exploit this universe for his own profit.
-The angel then pushes him off the bridge.
+At this point, his guardian angel, realizing that he is a lost cause that who will never improve, pushes him off the bridge.
+And calls him a twat.

 - In Chappelle's Show, Chappelle (as an Almighty Janitor) shows a big-breasted woman how the world would be if her breasts were smaller after overhearing her complain about being ogled and harassed over her big boobs.
 In that world, she was turned down for a raise and fired, her friend never invited her to her wedding as a bridesmaid, and the world was destroyed by an insane man who used to masturbate to her when she was large-chested.
 The woman then decides to get her breasts enlarged.
 It takes a comedic twist when it's discovered that the janitor isn't magic; he's high on PCP and was wondering why the woman was following him around.